 Use #1: Same Chords, Different Key

-Using a capo, a guitarist can play chords he/she already knows, but have those chords sound in different keys.
+Using a guitar capo, a guitarist can play chords he/she already knows, but have those chords sound in different keys.
 The key of a song just depends on where they move the capo.
 This simple action makes key changes incredibly simple.

 For example, a singer may prefer to sing in a “less-guitar-friendly” key, such as E-flat.
-The guitarist could then use a capo to change the tuning of the open strings.
-They they can then use “cowboy chords” (basic open-position guitar chords).
+The guitarist could then use the capo to change the tuning of the open strings.
+They can then use “cowboy chords” (basic open-position chord shapes).
 The guitarists can use familiar chords and have them sound in the key of E-flat.

 As a technical example, the guitarist could capo the first fret then play in the key of D. Where normal tuning allowed a “D” chord, that same chord now sounds as an E-flat chord (because E-flat is one note up from D, and we’ve capoed one fret up).